-The present per capita consumption in India is very low as compared to other countries and the growing domestic household promises increasing opportunities for growth on the back of increasing disposable income of growing middle class.
-China no longer controls the market repelled by its present pricing policy due to increasingly stringent pollution control policy and measures being administered by its Government.
-The brand value 'Make in India' is lead by knowledge power and vast experience in handling customer demands and is at its brightest spot in the Chemical industry.
-Challenges of REACH compliance, escalation of Crude Oil prices, fuelling, cascading and spiralling effect of prices of Inputs and Rupee v/s Dollar remain matters of the past.
-Your Company has resolved its SWOT for clenching the Opportunities and mitigating the Threats:
+Although the present per capita consumption in India is very low as compared to other countries, the growing domestic household promises increasing opportunities for growth on the back of increasing disposable income of a growing middle class.
+Though China at a feverish pace controls the market, its present pricing policy is repellent due to increasingly stringent pollution control policy and measures being strictured by its Government.
+The brand value 'Made in India' is lead by knowledge, power and vast experience in handling customer demands and is at its brightest spot in the Chemical industry.
+Challenges of REACH compliance, escalation of Crude Oil prices, fuelling, cascading and spiralling effect of prices of Inputs and Rupee v/s Dollar remain matter of concern.
+Your Company has adjudicated its SWOT for clutching the Opportunities and extenuating the Threats.